-You always hear about the distinction made between tourists and backpackers, but even among backpackers, we love to group each other into categories by who is the better traveler.
-Check into any hostel, and you will find a variety of different travelers wearing their distinctive tribal gear.
-Here are some of the more common that can be found in a hostel’s jungle:
+You always hear about the distinction between tourists and backpackers, but even among backpackers, we love to group each other into categories by who is the “better” traveler.
+Check into any hostel, and you will find a variety of people wearing their distinctive tribal gear and others going, “Yeah, that guy over there?
+Definitely the partier.”

 The Spiritual Traveler

-Not wanting to be held down by the man, the hippie can be found wearing fisherman pants, dreadlocks, lots of necklaces with a distinct “I haven’t showered in two days” smell.
-This species of traveler is often thumbing a well worn book on social justice.
-Mostly found in developing countries.
+Not wanting to be held down by the man, the hippie can be found wearing fisherman pants, dreadlocks, and lots of necklaces, and has a distinct “I haven’t showered in two days” smell.
+This species of traveler is often thumbing a well-worn book on social justice.

-Traveler Gap Yearius is usually college aged, English, Kiwi or Aussie.
+Travelerus gap-yearius is usually college-aged, English, Kiwi, or Aussie.
 This backpacking species tends to be traveling for exactly one year right before or after university.
-They follow the main round the world ticket route, spending most of their time in Asia and Australia.
-Gap Year travelers like to have a good time, see the main sights, sleep in dorms, and tend to stick to the beaten path.
-They also drink a lot.
-Found wherever a round the world ticket will take them.
+They follow the main round-the-world ticket route, spending most of their time in Southeast Asia, New Zealand, and Australia.

 The backpacking couple spends most of their time sightseeing, touring, and doing activities.
-They avoid most of the backpacker ghettos, parties, and tend to gravitate towards other couples or older travelers.
-The younger version goes the opposite route and tends to party a lot while breaking up about ten times on the road.
-They are found worldwide.
+They avoid most of the backpacker ghettos and parties and tend to gravitate toward other couples or older travelers.
+(The younger version often goes the opposite route and tends to party a lot while breaking up about ten times on the road.)

 The Better Traveler

-While sipping on a coke in an Internet cafe, this traveler will tell you how insincere and hypocritical all other travelers are and how they really are just tourists and not trying to find the local culture.
-He will speak about his experience, taking local transportation and living in a village for one day.
-He waxes on about the death of local cultures and how he’s really out there traveling to be part of the world and not force his culture down other people’s throats.
+While sipping on a drink in a hostel, this traveler will tell you how insincere and hypocritical all other travelers are and how they really are just tourists and not trying to find the “local culture.”
+He will speak about his experience taking local transportation, and that one time he spent living in a village for one day.
+He waxes on about the death of local cultures, globalization, and how he’s really out there traveling to be part of the world and not force his culture down other people’s throats.